 Public Contact Position (PCP) - Position in a covered entity for which the primary responsibilities include greeting, meeting, serving or providing information or services to the public.
 These are positions that require personal contacts with the public, community and civic organizations, or any combination of these groups.

-Qualified Interpreter - Person who is able to interpret effectively, accurately and impartially, both receptively and expressively, using any necessary specialized vocabulary.
+Qualified Interpreter - A person who is a trained and certified interpreter, who is able to interpret effectively, accurately and impartially, both receptively and expressively, using any necessary specialized vocabulary.